Home

 Sidney Paget Original Sherlock Holmes Drawings

 Sidney Paget created more than 350 drawings for Sir Arthur Conan Doyle's Sherlock Holmes stories and established the iconic image of the great detective.
-Many of these have been lost or destroyed, and only 30 are known to exist.
+Most of these have been lost or destroyed, and only 30 are known to exist.
 This section lists those extant original Sherlock Holmes drawings by Sidney Paget.
 He also drew for other Conan Doyle stories and did a painting of Sir Arthur Conan Doyle.

 "All afternoon he sat in the stalls"